pawroman/zola-theme-terminimal/README.md

 Live demo here: https://pawroman.github.io/zola-theme-terminimal/

-Fork (not a port) of "Terminal" Hugo theme by Radosław Kozieł (aka. panr): https://github.com/panr/hugo-theme-terminal
+This theme is a fork (not a port) of "Terminal" Hugo theme by Radosław Kozieł (aka. panr): https://github.com/panr/hugo-theme-terminal